-All students that have paid both the $150 Pre-enrollment Deposit and the $100 Advance Room Deposit will receive an email with more information regarding room and roommate assignments as well as other housing information by May 20th.
-Students that pay their deposits after May 20th will receive the email with housing information within 10 days after their payments are received.
+All students that have paid both the $150 Pre-enrollment Deposit and the $100 Advance Room Deposit will receive an email with more information regarding room and roommate assignments from the Office of Residence Life.

 New students will submit a roommate matching survey in July.
 The survey asks questions about living habits, such as what time they typically go to bed, cleanliness, frequency of overnight guests and allergies among other things.

 The survey allows new students who know each other to request each other as roommates.
 Students that request each other will be placed together.
 For students that do not know specific people they want to live with, we will use their survey answers to match them with people that have similar living habits.